CameronEdgerton/FileExplorer/README.md

 - Storing the file content as a byte array and then sending it up as a string caused a bit of an issue in the frontend when trying to visualize the data for .csv files.
 The component libraries I tried out were all expecting .csv formatted strings, so I had to reformat the string to a csv in order to process the data.
 I would have ideally liked to handle that backend or provided a neater helper to achieve that mapping.
 - Error handling in the frontend is fairly generic and does not give specific details to the actual cause of any backend errors.
 I would like to improve this, potentially through custom exceptions or an exception handler that makes the exceptions more consumable by the frontend.
 - The endpoints accept strings and try to convert them to Guids.
 There's a lot of code bloat there.
 Ideally I think I could have handled the Guid typing in the frontend or created a middleware to do that parsing / validation before it reached the controller.
+- There is no input validation / santisation in the front end.
+Validation could prevent unnecessary calls to the database (for example enter a single space in the folder name field).
+Sanitisation would help protect against any malicious SQL injection that is currently possible through the create folder form input.

 ---------------------------------------------------------